dotnet/cli/Documentation/intro-to-cli.md

 The DNX services will be offered as a hosting option available to apps.
 You can opt to use a host that offers one or more of these services, like file change watching or NuGet package servicing.
 You can also opt to use a shared framework, to ease deployment of dependencies and for performance reasons.
 Some of this is still being designed and isn't yet implemented.

-ASP.NET 5 will transition to the new tools for RC2.
+ASP.NET Core will transition to the new tools for RC2.
 This is already in progress.
 There will be a smooth transition from DNX to these new .NET Core components.

 Experience
 ==========